 All of our fascinating exhibits are a personal tribute to our veterans and service members that offer a truly unique experience to each visitor.
 Some of these fascinating exhibits are a statue made by a German POW who was held at Camp Edwards on Cape Cod, artifacts recovered from area waters, photos and biographies of every local serviceman who was killed in Vietnam, uniforms, and personal items from veterans.
 Many of our daily volunteers are veterans and retired military personnel who provide an interesting and informative tour of the museum.

-The museum is open daily from 1:00PM to 4:00PM, and is closed only on Thanksgiving, Christmas, New Year’s and Easter days.
+The museum is open Wednesday thru Sunday from 1:00PM to 4:00PM, and is closed only on Thanksgiving, Christmas, New Year’s and Easter days.